Do VPNs Use Data? Here's What You Should Know

 We receive compensation from the products and services mentioned in this story, but the opinions are the author's own.
 Compensation may impact where offers appear.
 We have not included all available products or offers.
 Learn more about how we make money and our editorial policies.

-Mobile data isn’t cheap — especially if you go over your limit — so it is important to know how much data you’re using, and more importantly, if using a VPN is going to increase the amount of data used.
-If you’re traveling outside of your network, you may also encounter roaming data fees which can increase your monthly bill.
+Mobile data isn't cheap — especially if you go over your limit — so it is important to know how much data you're using, and, more importantly, whether using a VPN will increase the amount of data used.
+If you're traveling outside of your network, you may also encounter roaming data fees, which can increase your monthly bill.

-Choosing the best VPN and the best encryption protocol for your situation will help you control your data usage while keeping your data adequately secure.
+Choosing the best VPN and the right encryption protocol for your situation will help you control your data usage while keeping your connection adequately secure.

 In this article